 Louise remained with her family for some years after reaching adulthood, which probably means that she spent the first half of the 1860s with them in Brighton.
 But in 1865 she was touring for subjects, visiting Dudley that summer, and quite possibly Ludlow in the same year.
 (For more on this, see our separate page Louise in Wales and Western England).

-taking up more permanent lodgings.
-The picture above shows Chester Bridge Street between 1873 and 1879.
+to taking up more permanent lodgings.
+Her painting above shows Chester Bridge Street between 1873 and 1879.
 It was first

 bought by Thomas Henry Dixon of Gresford Hall, and stayed in family hands until appearing at Christies on 4th November

 1994 where it sold for £13,800.
-As Chester forms a major part of her life, we have separate pages on it (use the
+As Chester forms a major part of her life and work, we have separate pages on it (use the

-It was during the early Chester years that Ellen Clayton contacted Louise and other women painters about their work.
+It was during the early Chester years that Ellen Clayton contacted Louise and other women painters about their work, as noted above.

 Although so distinguished an artist, Miss Louise Rayner disclaims original or inherent talent.
 Like Charles Dickens, she declares that such success as she has met with is due, not to the small share of cleverness she may have, but to a naturally persevering, or jog-trot, disposition, and dislike to leave anything once begun unfinished.
 This would be mightily encouraging to young aspirants, only, unfortunately, hard fact demonstrates that many are indomitably persevering, while few are successful creators.